The role of a Chief Creative Officer is a dynamic and influential role in the world of marketing and advertising.

 They’ll meet with their team and other leadership to develop an advertising and artistic design strategy, decide how best to execute it, and then manage the campaign once the strategies are in place.

-The CCO keeps the creative department collaborating seamlessly with the marketing and advertising teams, creative directors, and other experts on staff in order to create the most compelling and effective advertising assets to help the company maximize its marketing efforts.
+The CCO ensures that the creative department collaborates seamlessly with the marketing and advertising teams, creative directors, and other experts on staff to create the most compelling and effective advertising assets and help the company maximize its marketing efforts.

-Because a CCO wants to keep their company ahead of the competition when it comes to creative output and marketing strategy, they also keep themselves updated on industry trends and new technology, implementing it when they can to enhance their team’s effectiveness.
+Because a CCO wants to keep their company ahead of the competition in creative output and marketing strategy, they also keep themselves updated on industry trends and new technology, implementing it when they can to enhance their team’s effectiveness.

 Why a Chief Creative Officer is Important to Your Team